phaustin/quantecon-example/book/docs/getting_started.md

 These lectures require the entire scientific programming ecosystem, which

--   the core installation doesn\'t provide
+-   the core installation doesn't provide
 -   is painful to install one piece at a time.

 Hence the best approach for our purposes is to install a Python